corda/corda-solutions/docs/source/design-patterns/patterns/publish.rst

     :text-align: left

     * -
-      - Pros
+      - As reference
-      - Cons
+      - As input
-    * - issue new PublishedState and use as Input
+    * - issue new PublishedState whenever needed
+      - - always get the latest info
+        - Dependency on participants of original state
+        - Duplicate on PublishedState
-      - always get the latest info
+      - - always get the latest info
-      - need to publish whenever needed, which involves all participants of original state and lead to more transaction volume
+        - Dependency on participants of original state
+        - Less but possible duplicate on PublishedState
-    * - use existing one as Reference
+    * - use existing one first, otherwise issue new PublishedState
-      - publish once and use multiple times, so more efficient and all participants only get involved once
-      - the PublishedState does not reflect the latest info when the original state is updated.
-And additional flow to update/cancel copy might be needed when updating the original state
+      - - outdated info possible
+        - No duplicate PublishedState
+        - Less dependency on participants of original states
+        - Revoke for PublishedState is needed
+      - - outdated info possible
+        - No duplicate PublishedState
+        - Significant dependency on participants of original states
+        - Revoke for PublishedState is needed

 ----------------